Ememme/JS30_challenge/11_Video_player/readme.md

 HTMLMediaElement Properties:

-``controls`` whether user interface controls for playing the media item will be displayed. volume playbackRate currentTime duration
+- ``controls`` displays user interface controls for playing the media item
+- volume
+- playbackRate
+- currentTime
+- duration

 ## dataset
 dataset property on the HTMLElement interface provides read/write access to all the custom data attributes (data-*) set on the element.